Alphabet: Ancient Near Eastern alphabets

-The South Arabian alphabet, a sister script to the Phoenician alphabet, is the script from which the Ge'ez alphabet, an abugida, a writing system where consonant-vowel sequences are written as units, which was used around the horn of Africa, descended.
-Vowel-less alphabets are called abjads, currently exemplified in others such as Arabic, Hebrew, and Syriac.
+The South Arabian alphabet, a sister script to the Phoenician alphabet, is the script from which the Geʽez script was descended.
+Abugidas are writing systems with characters comprising consonant–vowel sequences.
+Alphabets without obligatory vowels are called abjads, with examples being Arabic, Hebrew, and Syriac.
 The omission of vowels was not always a satisfactory solution due to the need of preserving sacred texts.
 "Weak" consonants are used to indicate vowels.
 These letters have a dual function since they can also be used as pure consonants.

-The Proto-Sinaitic script and the Ugaritic script were the first scripts with a limited number of signs instead of using many different signs for words, in contrast to the other widely used writing systems at the time, Cuneiform, Egyptian hieroglyphs, and Linear B. The Phoenician script was probably the first phonemic script, and it contained only about two dozen distinct letters, making it a script simple enough for traders to learn.
+The Proto-Sinaitic script and the Ugaritic script were the first scripts with a limited number of signs instead of using many different signs for words, in contrast to cuneiform, Egyptian hieroglyphs, and Linear B. The Phoenician script was probably the first phonemic script, and it contained only about two dozen distinct letters, making it a script simple enough for traders to learn.
 Another advantage of the Phoenician alphabet was that it could write different languages since it recorded words phonemically.

 The Phoenician script was spread across the Mediterranean by the Phoenicians.
-The Greek Alphabet was the first alphabet in which vowels have independent letter forms separate from those of consonants.
-The Greeks chose letters representing sounds that did not exist in Phoenician to represent vowels.
-The syllabical Linear B, a script that was used by the Mycenaean Greeks from the 16th century BCE, had 87 symbols, including five vowels.
+The Greek alphabet was the first in which vowels had independent letterforms separate from those of consonants.
+The Greeks chose letters representing sounds that did not exist in Greek to represent vowels.
+The Linear B syllabary, used by Mycenaean Greeks from the 16th century BC, had 87 symbols, including five vowels.
 In its early years, there were many variants of the Greek alphabet, causing many different alphabets to evolve from it.